openvinotoolkit/model_server/docs/dynamic_batch_size.md

-# Dynamic batch size with OpenVINO&trade; Model Server Demultiplexing
+# Dynamic batch size with OpenVINO&trade; Model Server Demultiplexer

 ## Intoduction
-This documentation presents how to use OpenVINO&trade; Model Server to execute inference requests with dymanic batch size using [Demultiplexing in Directed Acyclic Graph Scheduler](https://github.com/openvinotoolkit/model_server/blob/develop/docs/demultiplexing.md).
+This document guides how to configure DAG Scheduler pipeline to be able to send predict request with arbitrary batch size without model reloading.

 With OpenVINO&trade; Model Server Demultiplexing infer request sent from client application can have various batch sizes and changing batch size does not require model reload.

 *Note:* When using `demultiply_count` parameters, only one demultiplexer can exist in pipeline.

-- The script [grpc_serving_client.py](../example_client/grpc_serving_client.py) runs desired model inference requests for the images in .npy file.
+- Example client in python grpc_serving_client.py can be used to request the pipeline.
+Use `--dag-batch-size-auto` flag to add additional dimension to the input shape which is required for demultiplexing feature.

-- The example relies on the model [resnet](https://github.com/openvinotoolkit/open_model_zoo/blob/master/models/intel/resnet50-binary-0001/README.md).
+- The example uses model [resnet](https://github.com/openvinotoolkit/open_model_zoo/blob/master/models/intel/resnet50-binary-0001/README.md).

 - While using resnet model with grpc_serving_client.py the script processes the output from the server and displays the inference results using previously prepared file with labels.
-Inside this file each image in input is assigned to a certain number, which indicates the correct recognision answer.
+Inside this file each image has assigned number, which indicates the correct recognition answer.

 ## Steps
 Clone OpenVINO&trade; Model Server github repository and enter `model_server` directory.
 #### Download the pretrained model
-Download both components of the model(xml and bin file) using curl and store it in `models` directory
+Download model files and store it in `models` directory
 ```Bash
 mkdir -p models/resnet/1
 curl https://download.01.org/opencv/2021/openvinotoolkit/2021.1/open_model_zoo/models_bin/1/resnet50-binary-0001/FP32-INT1/resnet50-binary-0001.bin https://download.01.org/opencv/2021/openvinotoolkit/2021.1/open_model_zoo/models_bin/1/resnet50-binary-0001/FP32-INT1/resnet50-binary-0001.xml -o models/resnet/1/resnet50-binary-0001.bin -o models/resnet/1/resnet50-binary-0001.xml
 ```

-#### Pull and tag the docker image with OVMS component
+#### Pull the latest OVMS image from dockerhub
 Pull the latest version of OpenVINO&trade; Model Server from Dockerhub :
 ```Bash
 docker pull openvino/model_server:latest